edinburgh-napier/set09121/labs/lab6/physics.md

 inline const b2Vec2 sv2_to_bv2(const Vector2f& in) {
   return b2Vec2(in.x * physics_scale_inv, (in.y * physics_scale_inv));
 }
-//Convert from Screenspce.y to physics.y
-inline const Vector2f invert_height(const Vector2f& in) {
+//Convert from screenspace.y to physics.y (as they are the other way around) inline const Vector2f invert_height(const Vector2f& in) {
   return Vector2f(in.x, gameHeight - in.y);
 }

-//Create a Box3d body with a box fixture b2Body* CreatePhysicsBox(b2World& World, const bool dynamic, const Vector2f& position, const Vector2f& size) {
+//Create a Box2D body with a box fixture b2Body* CreatePhysicsBox(b2World& World, const bool dynamic, const Vector2f& position, const Vector2f& size) {
   b2BodyDef BodyDef;
   //Is Dynamic(moving), or static(Stationary)